OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 You can use unescaped Expressions to include JavaScript statements at a specific location in your Web Screen.
 The browser runs these JavaScript statements as soon as it evaluates the Expression element on the page.

-1. Add an Expression element to your Web Screen/Block.
+1. In Service Studio, add an Expression element to your Web Screen/Block.

 1. In the screen/block properties, enter the JavaScript code in **Value** property, between `<script></script>` tags.